-There are medications available to improve your heart's function and reduce symptoms, such as fluid build up in your lungs, but such medical therapy often do not address the underlying problem with your mitral valve.
-Mitral regurgitation itself can be effectively treated with interventional methods: mitral valve surgery or transcatheter mitral valve repair.
-You will be evaluated by a team of heart doctors to determine which option is right for you.
-MITRAL VALVE SURGERY There are two types of surgery to treat degenerative mitral regurgitation: mitral valve repair or mitral valve replacement.
+There are multiple options to treat your mitral regurgitation.
+Mitral regurgitation can only be effectively treated with interventional methods: medications, mitral valve surgery, or transcatheter mitral valve repair.
+You will be evaluated by a team of heart doctors to determine which treatment option is right for you.
+MEDICATIONS There are medications available to improve your heart's function and reduce symptoms, such as fluid build up in your lungs, but such medical therapy often do not address the underlying problem with your mitral valve.
+MITRAL VALVE SURGERY If your mitral regurgitation type is primary, there are two options for surgical treatment: mitral valve repair or mitral valve replacement.
 Repair of the natural valve is preferred over replacement.
 If the valve cannot be repaired, it is replaced with an artificial valve.
-While open-heart surgery is an effective treatment for mitral regurgitation, your doctor may suggest an alternative treatment due to your age, advanced heart failure, or other serious medical conditions.
-TRANSCATHETER MITRAL VALVE REPAIR Transcatheter mitral valve repair (TMVr) is a minimally invasive procedure that may be an option for patients with severe MR. Unlike surgery, this procedure does not require opening the chest and temporarily stopping the heart.
-In this procedure a clip will be implanted onto the center of your mitral valve.
+While open-heart surgery is an effective treatment for primary mitral regurgitation, your doctor may suggest an alternative treatment due to your age, advanced heart failure, or other serious medical conditions.
+TRANSCATHETER MITRAL VALVE REPAIR Transcatheter mitral valve repair (TMVr) is a minimally invasive procedure that may be an option for patients with severe mitral regurgitation.
+Unlike open-heart surgery, this procedure does not require opening the chest and temporarily stopping the heart.
+In this procedure a clip will be implanted via a catheter through a small incision in your leg, onto the center of your mitral valve leaflets.
 This reduces mitral regurgitation, and the valve continues to open and close on either side of the clip, allowing blood to flow through.